 The Head of the DSBM is responsible for the management and general representation of the DSBM.
-The Head of the DSBM is responsible for the scientific standards of the school, its compliance with accreditation requirements, the seamless delivery of the programme, and the operation of doctoral administration.
+The Head of the DSBM is responsible for the scientific standards of the school, its compliance with accreditation requirements, the seamless delivery of the programme, and is involved in running the doctoral administration.